SafeCity112/SpainBlackOut2025/README.md

 By this data set, we addressed the Spain Blackout.

 How to cite dataset (c) (copyright) - CC BY 4.0:
-V. Grasic, B. Mileva Boshoska, SpainBlackout2025 dataset, https://github.com/SafeCity112/SpainBlackout2025/, September 2025
+V. Grasic, SpainBlackout2025 dataset, https://github.com/SafeCity112/SpainBlackout2025/, September 2025

 STRUCTURE OF DIRECTORIES: